 Once you’ve purchased gold assets, they must be stored in an IRS-approved depository.
 Because federal regulations do not allow gold IRA holders to store the physical gold themselves – an effort meant to safeguard your investments – annual storage fees must be paid each year depending on your holding size and specific rates at each depository.
 As a general guideline, expect to pay 0.5%-1% of total asset value each year in storage fees.

 Maintaining a Gold IRA involves more than storage fees alone; there are also administrative costs.
 These can range from annual custodial fees ranging from $75 to $300 depending on the custodian you use, and transaction fees charged each time gold assets are bought or sold; when considering how much is required to open one it’s essential that these ongoing expenses are factored into calculations of opening your Gold IRA.

 Insurance fees should also be an essential element when investing in a Gold IRA.
 Your gold assets need to be insured against potential risks like theft or damage while in storage; typically, the cost ranges between 0.1%-0.2% of total value per year for insurance; typically this fee will be included as part of storage fee but please check this with your custodian to be sure.

-A Gold IRA has similar tax effects as traditional IRAs.
-Contributions may qualify as tax-deductible (depending on your earnings and tax status) and distributions made during retirement are generally considered ordinary income, and penalties may apply if they are taken out prior to 59.5.
-Consult a tax advisor for a thorough understanding of its tax ramifications before making a decision to open one.
+The Gold IRA has similar tax implications as traditional IRAs; contributions may be tax-deductible (depending on your income and filing status) however, distributions in retirement will generally be considered ordinary income, and penalties could be imposed if you withdraw funds prior to reaching 59.5.
+Get a tax professional’s advice for a thorough understanding the tax implications prior to opening an account.